MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-home-page.md

 ## Learning map

 The following learning map shows the major concepts and tasks that make up the framework of the Inventory management module.
-This learning map lists the Inventory management topics that have been written to help you learn about a concept or task in this module.
-Click on the learning map below to expand it and learn more about the topics that are part of Inventory management.
+Click the learning map below to expand it.
 This learning map will help you get started.

 [![Inventory learning map](./media/inventory-learning-map.png)](./media/inventory-learning-map.png)